sknrao/vsperf-docker/deployment/auto /README.md

 docker-compose run controller

 User can analyze the outputs of docker-compose run and manage the further configurations.
-Everything looks good for then user can run the testcontrol auto container and perform vsperf test.
+Everything looks good then user can run the testcontrol auto container and perform vsperf test.